Collingbourne Kingston

 Collingbourne Kingston is a village and civil parish about 8 mi south of the market town of Marlborough in Wiltshire, England.
 The village, which is on the A338 primary route between Andover and Marlborough, is one of several on the River Bourne, a seasonal river which is usually dry in summer.
 The parish includes the hamlets of Aughton and Brunton.

 The toponym Collingbourne means the "Bourne as the stream of Cola's people".
 Collingbourne Kingston was so named to distinguish it from its southerly neighbour Collingbourne Ducis.
 Until the 14th century, Collingbourne Kingston was called Collingbourne Abbot's with reference to Hyde Abbey, Winchester, the owner of the principal manor.
 The change to Kingston was a reference to the appearance of Collingbourne in the Domesday Book.

 Local government

 The civil parish elects a parish council.
 It is in the area of Wiltshire Council unitary authority, which performs most significant local government functions.

 The parish originally contained Collingbourne Kingston, Aughton, Brunton, Sunton, and part of Cadley hamlet.
 In 1934 Sunton and the part of Cadley were transferred to Collingbourne Ducis, and in 1987 the parish was further reduced when its southeast and southwest parts were also transferred to Collingbourne Ducis.

 Amenities

 The village has a garage.
 There is no post office in the village.
 The nearest post offices are in Collingbourne Ducis and Burbage.
 The nearest supermarkets are in Ludgershall, Tidworth and Pewsey.

-The village has a public house.
-It is now called the Barleycorn Inn but was previously the Kingston Hotel and the Cleaver.
-A former public house called the Windmill Inn is now a private house.
+The village has a public house with accommodation, the Barleycorn Inn, an early 19th-century coaching inn.
+The establishment was previously known as the Cleaver and prior to that, the Kingston Hotel.

+Collingbourne Kingston had two public houses until the 1980s; the Windmill Inn is now a private house.